Patrickyyh/async-echo-server/README.md

    2. When received, convert the network byte order into the host byte order.
    3. Define the maximum number of the data packet that the send_queue could handle.

-# 3. version:3 Reconstrure
+# 3. version:3 Reconstrure Business Logic layer
    1. Adding JSON serialization using jsoncpp open source library
-   2. Add logical layer into the server.
+   2. Add logical layer (Business layer)into the server.
-   3.
+   3. logic layer is the sigleton thread.
+   4. Re-design the message Node
+      1. Contains message id, message length, and message content
+      2. Separate the Receiv message node and send message node.